ErpNetDocs/tech/advanced/calculated-attributes/operators/first.md

 >
 > The repository of the attribute is *Crm.Sales.SalesOrders*

-If we want to expand the example, we can sort the line ascending by line number.
+If you want to expand the example, you can sort the line in an ascending order by line number.

 This way, the atrribute will return the line with lowest line number: